-- 1) A narrative statement of intent following the departmental guidelines. - 2) An application and the application fee to be submitted online to Admissions. - 3) An official transcript of all academic work to be sent directly to the Office of Admissions. - 4) Unofficial transcripts should be attached to the online application. - 5) Students seeking admission to the program who do not have a B.A. major in Spanish or Portuguese must present an equivalent, i.e. 24 hours of advanced courses such as Spanish Phonetics, Advanced Grammar, and surveys of Latin American and Peninsular literature, or the equivalent in Portuguese. - ALL Spanish Teaching Assistant candidates must submit the Versant Language Proficiency exam.
-Portuguese Teaching Assistant candidates must submit a 5-10 minute recorded statement, in Portuguese. - 7) Native speakers of languages other than English who graduate from non-U.S. universities must successfully pass the TOEFL test (score of 550 or better or scores of at least 80 in all areas of the Michigan test).
+- 1) A narrative statement of intent following the departmental guidelines. - 2) An application and the application fee to be submitted online to Admissions. - 3) An official transcript of all academic work to be sent directly to the Office of Admissions. - 4) Unofficial transcripts should be attached to the online application. - 5) Students seeking admission to the program who do not have a B.A. major in Spanish or Portuguese must present an equivalent, i.e. 24 hours of advanced courses such as Spanish Phonetics, Advanced Grammar, and surveys of Latin American and Peninsular literature, or the equivalent in Portuguese. - 6) ALL Teaching Assistant candidates must submit a 5-10 minute recorded statement, in the language they which to teach, either Spanish or Portuguese. - 7) Native speakers of languages other than English who graduate from non-U.S. universities must successfully pass the TOEFL test (score of 550 or better or scores of at least 80 in all areas of the Michigan test).
 Candidates who took their M.A. at UNM may use their earlier scores as part of their application.
 For more information visit the Global Education website. - 8) Applicants must provide e-mails of three references, preferably from professors or others who are familiar with their academic qualifications.
 These recommenders will be asked to electronically submit a letter of recommendation. - 9) Applicants must submit a curriculum vita.